spotware/OpenAPI.Net/README.md

 Its written by using RX streams so it makes API usage very easy and allows you to do a lot with few lines of code.

+It uses channels and array pools to avoid too many allocations, we tried our best to make it as efficient as possible.

-Current version of library is based on .NET standard 2.1, you can't use it on .NET framework apps, you can only use it on .NET core or .NET 5 and later.
+Current version of library is targets .NET 6, so you can't use it on .NET framework apps.

+Please check the samples, we have some good samples for all kinds of .NET apps.

+Feel free to fork and improve it!

 Documentation: [https://spotware.github.io/OpenAPI.Net/](https://spotware.github.io/OpenAPI.Net/)